dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 because it provides a "skyline" or upper-bound estimate on our ability to extract internal concepts of nullability.
 To do this, we have the model complete simple partial programs that require an understanding of nullability.
+We refer to this suite of programs as `NullabilityEval`.
+All of the tests in this benchmark suite are composed of three functions or less, where the largest function is seven lines long.

-But before we do, we'll want to be more precise about exactly what we're measuring.
+But before we try to measure nullability understanding, we'll want to be more precise about exactly what we're measuring.
 To that end, we'll take the notion of different "rules" for nullability that we discuseed informally in the overview, and bring it into a formal typing system.
 We're not going to try to describe all the typing rules of python, so we'll restrict ourselves in a couple of ways.

 First, we'll reduce the number of python features that we handle by actually working in a subset of python.
 This means we can skip